Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

 pro enable realtime-kernel --beta
 ```

-Then reboot the server, and your kernel version should become RT kernal
+Then reboot the server, and your kernel version should become RT kernal.
+Notice that your RT kernel version may be newer given there are continuous newer RT kernel beta releases from Ubuntu

 ```
 root@eksa-du:/home/ec2-user# uname -ar